METEO 3 Lesson 7 Images

 Text description of the forced up the incline created by the cold-air wedge image.

-The image is an illustrative cross-section of a weather front.
-It shows the movement of air over a frontal zone.
-The bottom of the image is a green band labeled "Surface warm front."
-Above it, the frontal zone is depicted as a sloped purple triangle against a pink background, symbolizing the sky or atmosphere.
-An arrow labeled "Air glides up the frontal zone" follows the slope of the purple area.
+The image is an illustrative cross-section showing the movement of air along a surface warm front.
+The bottom of the image is a green band labeled "Surface warm front", with an arrow pointing upward toward a thin purple line labeled "frontal zone".
+Above the frontal zone, a pink shaded region captioned "Air glides up the frontal zone" follows a black dotted arrow along the slope of the purple area.
 A horizontal distance of "300 km" is marked beneath the slope, alongside a vertical measurement of "1 km," indicating the height.
-The slope is described as "Slope = 1/300," which is positioned within the blue area, depicting atmospheric layers.
+The slope is described as "Slope = 1/300," which is positioned within the blue area, depicting the colder air ahead of the warm front.

 cirrostratus